About the Observatory

 The idea of building a modern astronomical observatory in a mountainous region, and therefore in good climatic conditions came from Professor Jerzy M.Kreiner, in the first half of 1983.
 It was accepted by the management of the Kraków Pedagogical University who saw in the observatory not only a location where cutting-edge research for the Astronomy Department could take place, but also as a place of vital significance in the training of physics and astronomy teachers, the primary mission of the Pedgaogical University.
 After site visits to several mountainous regions, and also after conducting analyses of climatic conditions, it was decided that the best place to built the observatory would be the peak of Suhora in the Gorce mountain range, 1000 m above sea level.
 This location was few kilometers away from the nearest villages, and was surrounded by a large forest area, now a national park.
 Supporting the idea of building the observatory at the Suhora site was the existence of a chair-lift at nearby Tobołów (934 m above sea level), which solved many of the transportation problems.

 The design of the observatory was prepared by R. Walczykiewicz and his group in the Kraków-based construction company Biprostal, and the arrangement of all necessary formal matters took place in 1985.
 Construction work began in spring of the following year.
 On July 24, 1986 the corner stone was laid, and a few months later the basic construction of the observatory was completed.
-The official opening of the observatory took place on November 5, 1987.
-"Let this place represent a vision for the 21st Century", were the words of the then Rector, Professor Rozmus, as he handed the control of the observatory over to the staff of the Astronomical Department of the Kraków Pedagogical University.
+The official opening of the observatory by the then Rector, Professor Rozmus, took place on November 5, 1987.

 The Whole Earth Telescope